Interview Questions

 e) Software Configuration Management Plan.

-f) Software Requirements Standards.
+Software Requirements Standards.

 g) Software Design Standards.